hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="Analogjoystick"></a>
 ### Analog joystick
 The analog joystick has 2 ADC channels which allow us to control processes in 2 directions and to read them as X, Y coordinates thanks to VRx and VRy pins.
-We programmed it to reset our stopwatch when it is not in its default position and it is not pressed.
-We also used its SW pin as a button for starting/stopping our stopwatch.
+We used its SW pin as a button for starting/stopping our stopwatch.
+The stopwatch can be also reset by moving the joystick in any direction.
 ![Analog joystick](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/joy-stick.jpg)

 <a name="Rotaryencoder"></a>